-New AML/CFT Law voted in Belgian Parliament
+New AML/CFT Law voted in Belgian Parliament has been saved

 In this newsflash we will give a short overview of the most important elements of the new Law affecting the approach and practice of financial institutions towards AML/CFT.